Patricia Kay Galloway

 - 2017 Archiving Digital Objects as Maintenance: Reading a Rosetta Machine.
 Preservation, Digital Technology & Culture 46(1), 7-16.

-- 2015 A Matter of Archaeology: Essays in Honor of Samuel O. Brookes, edited by Patricia Galloway and Evan Peacock (Jackson: University Press of Mississippi).
+- 2015 Exploring Southeastern Archaeology: Essays in Honor of Samuel O. Brookes.
+Patricia Galloway and Evan Peacock (eds).
+(Jackson: University Press of Mississippi).

 - 2015 Brookes@Forest: Building an Epistemic Community for Archaeological Research-in-Action.
-In Galloway and Peacock, A Matter of Archaeology, 319-336.
+In Galloway and Peacock, Exploring Southeastern Archaeology, 319-336.

 - 2015 Entries for Intrinsic Value (237-240) and Principle of Respect for Original Order (291-294).
 In Luciana Duranti and Pat Franks (eds.), Encyclopedia of Archival Concepts (Lanham, MD: Rowman & Littlefield).